openwallet-foundation/owl-agent-test-harness/README.md

   - Bob: a holder/prover
   - Faber: another enterprise issuer/verifier
   - Mallory: a malicious holder/prover
-  - Other roles are likely to be added, such as Carol (another holder/prover) and perhaps even Thing (an IOT device).
+  - Other roles could be added, perhaps Carol (another holder/prover) and Device (an IOT device).
 - The test harness is the Python [behave](https://behave.readthedocs.io/en/latest/) engine, with the "features" (as they are called in BDD-speak) written in [Gherkin](https://behave.readthedocs.io/en/latest/gherkin.html#gherkin-feature-testing-language) and the feature steps in Python.
 - Dockerfiles are used to package the backchannel and the component under test (an agent or agent framework) into a single container image with a pre-defined set of port mappings.
-  - One of the ports is for the test harness to backchannel interface and the rest can be used as needed by the component under test and it's backchannel.
+  - One of the ports is for the test-harness-to-backchannel interface, while the rest can be used as needed by the component under test and it's backchannel.
 - At test execution time, command line parameters enable the selection of any of the docker images to be used to play any of the test case roles.
 Further, a flexible test case tagging mechanism enables command line (or configuration file) selection of the tests cases to be run.
-  - Since the components being tested will have different capabilities (e.g. issuer, prover, verifier), they may only be selected to play certain roles.
-For example, a mobile agent app might only play the roles of Bob and Mallory, and never be selected to play the role of Acme.
+  - Since the components being tested will have different capabilities (e.g., issuer, prover, verifier), they may only be selected to play certain roles.
+For example, a mobile wallet app might only play the roles of Bob and Mallory, and never be selected to play the role of Acme.
-  - Likewise, only some tests will be selected for execution based on the interoperable capabilities of the components being tested.
+  - Likewise, only some tests will be selected for execution based on the interoperable capabilities of the components being tested, for example, a component might only support AIP 2.0.
 - A bash script (`./manage`) processes the command line options and orchestrates the docker image building and test case running.
+- The `./manage` script also supports running the services needed by the tests, such as a [von-network](https://github.com/bcgov/von-network) Indy instance, an [Indy tails service](https://github.com/bcgov/indy-tails-server), a universal resolver and a `did:orb` instance.
+  - Environment variables can also be used to configure a test run to use public services, such as the BCovrin test Indy instance.
+You'll find examples of using environment variables to use those services in various documentation files in this repo.
+- A special Test Agent called `mobile` can be used in the `Bob` role to test mobile wallet apps on phones.
+See [this document](./MOBILE_AGENT_TESTING.md) for details.

 ## Aries Agent Test Harness Terminology